panva/jose/docs/util/decode_jwt/functions/decodeJwt.md

 ▸ **decodeJwt**\<`PayloadType`\>(`jwt`): `PayloadType` & [`JWTPayload`](../../../types/interfaces/JWTPayload.md)

-Decodes a signed JSON Web Token payload.
+Decodes the Claims Set of a JWS-formatted JSON Web Token without verifying the signature.

 This does not validate the JWT Claims Set types or values.
-This does not validate the JWS Signature.
-For a proper Signed JWT Claims Set validation and JWS signature verification use `jose.jwtVerify()`.
-For an encrypted JWT Claims Set validation and JWE decryption use `jose.jwtDecrypt()`.
+Use `jose.jwtVerify()` for signed JWT validation and `jose.jwtDecrypt()` for encrypted JWT validation.

 This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jwt/decode'`.